defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/dev_guide.md

 #### Via the UI

-To create a LeapfrogAI API key via the user interface, perform the following in the UI (reference the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/#checking-deployment) guide for where the UI is deployed):
+The easiest way to create a LeapfrogAI API key is via the user interface.
+Perform the following in the UI (reference the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/#checking-deployment) guide for where the UI is deployed):

 - Select the **Settings** icon ⚙️ in the top-right corner
 - Select **API Keys**